Rakshan404/Quantum_Option_Pricing/README.md

 ---

-## 🎯 What the Prompt Wants You To Explore
+## 🎯 What the Prompt Wants us To Explore

 The question encourages exploring one of these directions: